fluencyk/ccc-public/README.md

 ### Level 1 CMD - Agent Designation
 The first command layer is used to explicitly assign the exclusive AI agent authorized to parse and execute subsequent instructions.
 It names the target model directly, eliminating task interference from irrelevant agents, restricting instruction execution to the designated subject only, and avoiding cross-model response conflicts.
-Supported designated agents include: gpt, doubao, groq, gemini, claude, and locally deployed models.
+Supported designated agents include: <br>
+- ChatGPT
+- Doubao
+- Grok
+- Gemini
+- Claude
+- locally deployed models, such as TinyLlmma

 Standard Example:
-> gpt dsm
+> gpt rsm

 Explicitly assigns subsequent instructions to the GPT model for execution, preventing interference from other agents.